aevyrie/tolstack/README.md

 ![Screenshot](docs/screenshot.png)

 [Tolerance analysis](https://en.wikipedia.org/wiki/Tolerance_analysis) is used in Mechanical Engineering to quantify the accumulated dimensional variation in assemblies of parts.
 This is used to define part tolerances, and later verify that manufacturer processes are statistically capable of producing parts to this tolerance spec.
-Generally, the goal is to specify the widest possible tolerances to minimize scrap while ensuring any combination of parts within these tolerances still fit together and function.
+Generally, the goal is to specify the widest possible tolerances to minimize scrap ($$$) while ensuring any combination of parts within these tolerances still fit together and function.
 GD&T (ASME Y14.5) is commonly used as the languge to express three-dimensional tolerances.

 ### 1D Tolerance Analysis

 This application does not attempt to model all of the tolerances in your assembly, rather, this is a tool to help you model and understand critical tolerance stacks in one dimension.
 This greatly simplifies the modelling process and generally makes for much clearer, actionable, output.
+To construct a 1D model, you will need to:

+1. Define your target measurement - for what measurement do you need to analyze the tolerance stackup?
+2. Define an axis to project your dimensions and tolerances onto (often times you can just project onto a plane).
+3. Define the positive and negative directions along your axis - this is very important!
+4. Determine the chain of dimensions needed to define the stackup that results in your targer measurement.
+5. Using this chain of dimensions, record the dimensions and tolerances as projected on your axis, making sure the signs are correct.

 ## Build Instructions